thomas-lamiaux/coq/doc/sphinx/user-extensions/syntax-extensions.rst

       Compute (Plus1 3).

+   This command supports the :attr:`local`, :attr:`export` and :attr:`global` attributes. :attr:`local` limits the notation to the current module or section.
+With :attr:`export` the abbreviation is only used for printing when it is imported (but it can still be accessed by its qualified name when not imported).
+With :attr:`global` requiring the module containing the abbreviation is enough to make it used by printing (NB: for "only parsing" abbreviations there is no difference between :attr:`export` and :attr:`global`).

+   The default is :attr:`export` outside sections and :attr:`local` in sections, and :attr:`local` is the only supported locality in sections.

    An abbreviation expects no precedence nor associativity, since it is parsed as an usual application.
 Abbreviations are used as much as possible by the Rocq printers unless the modifier ``(only